 Powers/Abilities: Before his

-in a number of scientific fields, presumably in computers,
+in a number of scientific fields, presumably in computers, engineering,

-Using the latter, James evolved himself into a ten-foot tall, hairless humanoid with a head oversized in proportion to his body--the Futurist.
-The Futurist fired beams form his eyes, which had a number of observed effects such as: inducing sleep in others, transforming people into animals or insects, and creating beams of concussive force.
+Using the latter, James evolved himself into the Futurist--a twelve-foot tall, hairless humanoid with a head oversized in proportion to his body.
+The Futurist fired beams from his eyes, which had a number of observed effects such as: inducing sleep in others, transforming people into animals or insects, and creating beams of concussive force.
 He could also levitate himself and others for flying, hovering, or walking through the air.
 He could fly fast enough to escape the pull of Earth's gravity.
 Presumably, many if not all of the Futurist's superhuman physical abilities originated from his highly evolved brain.

-physical abilities, the Futurist had several superhuman mental
+abilities, the Futurist had several superhuman mental abilities that

-telepathically perceive the presence, intentions, and thoughts of
+perceive the presence, intentions, and thoughts of others.
+Even more

-was raised to superhuman levels following his
+great intellect was raised to superhuman levels following his

 Theoretically, the Futurist could use his powers in a number of ways yet to be seen, given time and practice; the Futurist quite possibly had more powers yet to be revealed.